-travel grant (up to R36k/year) + equipment grant (up to R40k for 3 years)
++ travel grant (up to R36k/year) + equipment grant (up to R40k for 3 years)

-(Please check NRF/SARAO rules for eligibility requirements.)
+These may be increased for 2023.
+Please check NRF/SARAO rules for eligibility requirements.

 BURSARY CONDITIONS

 Bursaries are granted on a year by year basis - i.e. continuing into the next year depends on satisfactory progress.